Subodh2801/Suicidal-Ideation-Detection-using-ML/README.md

 - Name: Sai Subodh
 - Email: saisubodh2812004@gmail.com
-- GitHub: https://github.com/saisubodh2812004 (update the same link in templates if your username differs)
 - What it is for: learning, demos, portfolio.
 Not for clinics, hiring, or emergency triage.
 - License file: I am not shipping a LICENSE file here.
 The code is mine to show.
 If you want to reuse chunks, ask me first.
 Kaggle and each Python library still have their own rules.